JohnEarnest/Octo/Chip8 Programming.md

 Scrolling
 ---------
 Basic Chip8 doesn't have any instructions for scrolling the screen, but since sprites occupy small regions of memory it's fairly easy to scroll their images directly.
-We must remain aware that the 'load' and 'save' opcodes both increment i to the address immediately after the region of memory they operate upon, which unfortunately is not very useful most of the time.
+We must remain aware that the `load` and `save` statements both increment `i` to the address immediately after the region of memory they operate upon, which unfortunately is not very useful most of the time.

 Let's begin with a byte-wise scroll upwards of an 8 pixel tall sprite: